ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 -----------------------------------------------------------------------------

 Add a file `rakefile.rb` at the root of your project that loads Ceedling.
-This differs weather you are using the gem version or a local Ceedling version.
+This differs whether you are using the gem version or a local Ceedling version.

 Gem Version:
 ```ruby